binance/binance-spot-api-docs/web-socket-api.md

 * If new order placement is not attempted, your order count is still incremented.

-* Like [`order.cancel`](#cancel-order-trade), if you cancel an individual order from an order list, the entire order list is cancelled.
+* Like [`order.cancel`](#cancel-order-trade), if you cancel an individual order from an order list, the entire order list is canceled.

 * The performance for canceling an order (single cancel or as part of a cancel-replace) is always better when only `orderId` is sent.
 Sending `origClientOrderId` or both `orderId` + `origClientOrderId` will be slower.